ocr-d-modul-2-segmentierung/ocrd-pixelclassifier-segmentation/README.md

 to install the package.

-Both are python packages installed via pip, so you may want to activate a virtalenv before installing.
+Both install python packages via pip, so you may want to activate a virtalenv before installing.

+If you share a virtualenv with a package requiring tensorflow < 2.1 and want to use a GPU, replace the `tensorflow` package with `tensorflow-gpu` manually.

 ## Usage